 Eric’s record is less than impressive.
-At the same time, he fought seven world champions, none of whom could stop the former San Francisco Police Dept. recruit, who left the academy to fight professionally.
-On any given night, he could be the best “boxer” in the world.
+At the same time, he fought seven world champions, none of whom could stop or drop the former San Francisco Police Dept. recruit who left the academy to fight professionally.
+On any given night, he could be and or beat the best “boxer” in the world.
 The problem with Eric was two-fold.
-1. He was a a great boxer who lacked the ability (punch or mean spirit) to finish guys.
-2. That being said, he couldn’t sell tickets and his manager, the late Bill Mateo was about as straight as San Francisco’s Lombard St.
+1. He was a great boxer who lacked the ability (punch or mean spirit) to finish guys.
+2. That being said, Eric couldn’t sell tickets and his manager, the late Bill Mateo was about as straight as San Francisco’s Lombard St.

 DIDN’T CRY WHEN BILL DIED